Krish44/MyDocs/Oracle/OracleConcepts.md

 ## 12c vs 11g
 ## Is it possible to commit in a function
+- Yes, you can do that if you make the function an autonomous transaction.
+That way it will not be part of the current transaction anymore.
 ## How to call a function in a procedure
 ## How to handle large amount of data
 ## Writing security scripts